avsDeveloper/OllamaTkinterUi/README.md

 ---

-**Powerful.
+**Simple.
 Intuitive.
 Feature-Rich.** 🎯

-*A comprehensive GUI that brings advanced AI chat capabilities to your desktop while maintaining ease of use.
-Perfect for both casual users and power users who need sophisticated conversation management.*
+*A GUI that brings AI chat and translation capabilities to your desktop while maintaining ease of use.
+Perfect for both casual users and power users who need conversation management, multilingual translation, and model configuration.*